GustavAT/NinjaArrows.js/README.md

 **Events**

-NinjaArrows support two different events at the moment: arrows_created and update_finished.
+NinjaArrows supports two different events: arrows_created and update_finished.

 * __arrows_created__ is fired when a new instance is created and the arrows are initialised.
 * __update_finished__ is fired when the arrow update has finished